 This model results from the import step.
 The blocks are created at the top level.

-With visualization enabled, you see this SimMechanics model with custom bodies defined by STL files exported when the XML file was exported.
+With visualization enabled, you see this SimMechanics model with custom bodies defined by geometry files exported when the XML file was exported.

 If you want to import the assembly into a model subsystem, rather

 than at the top level of a model, use the

 mech_import command.
 (You can also use the